-Balance Sheet 2018/19 2019/20 +/-
+Balance Sheet 2019/20 £m 2020/21 £m +/- £m

-£m £m £m
+Schools Balances (2.3) (3.0) (0.7)

-Schools Balances (3.0) (2.3) 0.7
+Dedicated Schools Grant 2.2 2.8 0.6

-Dedicated Schools Grant 0.3 2.2 1.9
+Business Rates Relief - (6.7) (6.7)

-Usable Reserves (32.2) (24.8) 7.4
+Usable Reserves (24.8) (36.3) (11.5)

-Unusable Reserves 144.7 207.6 62.9
+Unusable Reserves 207.6 258.1 50.5

-Total 109.8 182.7 72.9
+Total 182.7 21.9 32.2

-The Council's useable reserves are made up of a number of earmarked reserves, which are planned to be used over the next few years for specific areas of required spend and general balances.
-These reserves have decreased over the year following the planned use to mitigate funding issues for the Council.
-The level of useable reserves is inflated due to the receipt of £4.732 million of COVID-19 funding which has been set aside to fund 2020/21 pressures.
+The Council's usable reserves are made up of several earmarked reserves, which are planned to be used over the next few years for specific areas of required spend and general balances.
+These reserves have increased over the year following the receipt of and carry forward of COVID-19 funding to be used to mitigate the costs associated with the recovery costs of the pandemic.

-Unusable Reserves are used to account for all the technical accounting adjustments that have to be charged to comply with proper accounting practice but under regulation are not a charge to the Council's revenue budget.
+Unusable Reserves are used to account for all the technical accounting adjustments that must be charged to comply with proper accounting practice but under regulation are not a charge to the Council's revenue budget.
 The main in-year movement relates to the Council's pension asset.
+The Dedicated Schools Grant (DSG) is shown seperately in the table above for comparison purposes but in 2020/21 is included as part of the unusable reserves following a change in accounting policy within the CIPFA code of practice.
+The unusable reserves including the DSG, amounts to £258.100 million as detailed in the Balance Sheet.